-The majority of Australians (80%) moderately-to-strongly trusted scientists to develop this technology responsibly.
-However, 77% of people were at least moderately concerned about the possibility of the technology being used for 'bad' purposes.
-Additionally, 82% were at least moderately concerned that technology misuse could lead to unintended negative consequences.
+The majority of Australians (87%) moderately-to-strongly trusted scientists to develop this technology responsibly.
+However, 78% of people were still concerned about the possibility of the technology being used for 'bad' purposes.
+Additionally, 84% were concerned that technology misuse could lead to unintended negative consequences.

-Approximately 67% of Australians held at least moderate trust towards the government agency responsible for approving and regulating the technology.
-On average, people moderately agreed that legislation and regulation would ensure the technology would be developed in a safe way - 37% agreed strongly that the technology would be well regulated, and 38% also agreed strongly that legislation and regulation would ensure its safe development.
+Most Australians (76%) held moderate trust towards the government agency responsible for approving and regulating the technology.
+On average, people moderately agreed that legislation and regulation would ensure the technology would be developed in a safe way - 44% agreed strongly that the technology would be well regulated, and 43% also agreed strongly, that legislation and regulation would ensure its safe development.